quantumquantara-arch/aureon/evercycle-codex/evercycle_simulation.md

 - It reveals hidden tipping points.
 - It shows how coherence changes outcomes.

-This allows Aureon, NexLevelAI, and the Quantara ecosystem to act not just descriptively, but strategically — aligning decisions with temporal flow.
+This allows the Aureon ecosystem to act not just descriptively, but strategically — aligning decisions with temporal flow.